Changes made for Inauguration Day. Here's the new schedule of events

-Changes have been made for Inauguration Day as a cold weather forecast forces multiple events to shift.

-President-elect Donald Trump's inauguration ceremony is moving indoors to the Capitol rotunda because of a frigid weather forecast in the nation's capital Monday, Trump announced on social media Friday.
+President-elect Donald Trump's inauguration ceremony on Monday will take place inside the Capitol rotunda because of a frigid weather forecast in the nation's capital.

-"I have ordered the Inauguration Address, in addition to prayers and other speeches, to be delivered in the United States Capitol Rotunda, as was used by Ronald Reagan in 1985, also because of very cold weather," Trump wrote on his social media platform, Truth Social.
-"The various Dignitaries and Guests will be brought into the Capitol.
-This will be a very beautiful experience for all, and especially for the large TV audience!"

 The last time the ceremony was held indoors was Ronald Reagan's second inauguration when it was only seven degrees; the parade was also canceled that year.
 Former President Barack Obama’s first inauguration in 2009 was the only other sub-freezing high on inauguration day.

-In addition to the swearing-in ceremony, the Presidential Parade will also move indoors, Trump said, switching it to the Capital One Arena.
+In addition to the swearing-in ceremony, the Presidential Parade will also move indoors, Trump wrote on his social media platform, Truth Social, switching it to the Capital One Arena.
 The president-elect said he would join those in the arena following the swearing-in ceremony.

-"There is an Arctic blast sweeping the Country.
-I don’t want to see people hurt, or injured, in any way," he added.
-"It is dangerous conditions for the tens of thousands of Law Enforcement, First Responders, Police K9s and even horses, and hundreds of thousands of supporters that will be outside for many hours on the 20th (In any event, if you decide to come, dress warmly!)."

-Here's everything to know from the start time to the full schedule to streaming options and more.
+With the changes made, here's everything to know from the start time to the full schedule:

 What time does the inauguration start on Monday?